lfads/lfads-run-manager/docs/hyperparameters.md

 ## Optimization

-Rather put the learning rate on an exponentially decreasiong schedule, the current algorithm pays attention to the learning rate, and if it isn't regularly decreasing, it will decrease the learning rate.
+Rather put the learning rate on an exponentially decreasing schedule, the current algorithm pays attention to the learning rate, and if it isn't regularly decreasing, it will decrease the learning rate.
 So far, it works fine, though it is not perfect.